 Sad tones were sung in the background, we were sipping ‘sangrias’ and looking into colorful skirts flashing before our eyes.
 The atmosphere will take you to some other dimension, you will forget where you are!

-Still, the highlight of the evening was when Mari who lives in Albaicin came with us on our way back to the city, taking us for a midnight stroll through narrow streets of the neighborhood, all the way to the Plaza de San Nicolas.
+Still, the highlight of the evening was when Mari who lives in Albaicin came with us on our way back to the city, taking us for a midnight stroll through the narrow streets of the neighborhood, all the way to the Plaza de San Nicolas.
 People were still gathering here around the two musicians whose voices echoed in the dark, with the magnificent night view of the Alhambra.

 CATHEDRAL AND ROYAL CHAPEL